LEARN ABOUT PREGNANCY AND ORAL HEALTH

 During pregnancy, 50 to 70 percent of all women experience a condition called pregnancy gingivitis.
 This is why it's vital to pay more careful attention to your daily brushing and flossing routine to keep plaque under control.
 Here’s how:

 - Use a rechargeable electric toothbrush.
-Many remove more plaque than regular manual toothbrushes, and by investing in one, you can begin to take the steps to reduce the amount of plaque in your mouth and help prevent and reverse gingivitis.
+Many electric toothbrushes, including the Oral-B iO series 9, remove more plaque than regular manual toothbrushes, and by investing in one, you can begin to take the steps to reduce the amount of plaque in your mouth and help prevent and reverse gingivitis.

 - Rinse with anti-gingivitis mouthwash.
 Rinsing with an alcohol-free, anti-gingivitis mouthwash is the final step to killing germs and improving your oral hygiene during pregnancy.